 - AI bots: Typical for loose dialogue structure, AI bots use natural language processing and machine learning to analyze the intent behind natural user inputs and respond accordingly.
 They give more control to the user, good for conversational instances of greater complexity.

 Bots started off as simple surface-level assistants designed to accomplish the most basic customer service tasks.
 But, over the years – thanks to the advances in chatbot tech – they made their way into every stage of the customer journey, taking on more complex roles including processing transactions; handling complaints; finding products; customizing service offerings; promoting and advertising; building brand image; data analysis; identifying user sentiments, etc.

 Today, their use is growing rapidly with the rise of no-code tools which make bot production faster as well as cheaper.

 Voice assistants are intelligent chatbots that rely on a spoken word instead of a visual interface.

 Although – in recent years – voice UIs have truly exploded in popularity, they are still fairly exclusive to large companies as their development is still quite a complex issue.

 Leaders include Siri by Apple, Google Assistant, Alexa by Amazon, and Cortana by Microsoft.
 While the conversation quality with these assistants is improving with every passing year, there is still a generous room for improvement.

 There is no doubt voice assistants have a bright future ahead.
-But, for the time being, they remain in the VIP lounge of conversational marketing better suited for companies and brands with significant resources.
+But, for the time being, they remain in the VIP lounge, better suited for companies and brands with significant resources.

-Email might not be the first thing that comes to mind when thinking of conversational marketing, yet this good old communication format stays relevant in the conversational landscape.
+Email might not be the first thing that comes to mind when thinking of conversations, yet this good old communication format stays relevant in the conversational landscape.

 Conversational email marketing focuses on building relationships and strives to make the communication more human through use of conversational language or by linking the email to a bot or live chat.